steveloughran/spark/docs/cloud-integration.md

 - There may not be an entry in the object store for the file (even a 0 byte one) until that stage.

-### An object store's eventual consistency may be visible, especially when updating or deleting data.
+### An object store may display eventual consistency

 Object stores are often *Eventually Consistent*.
 This can surface, in particular:-